NASA-SASSIE/collocation/README.md

 Goals/outline:

-1. Download in situ data in the Beaufort - e.g. UpTempO, SWIFT, SIZRS.
+1. Download in situ data in the Beaufort - e.g. UpTempO, SWIFT, SIZRS. @kyla
-2. Load corresponding SMAP data for the same dates
+2. Load corresponding SMAP data for the same dates - loop through the in situ array & find SMAP
 3. Plot maps with SMAP and in situ data
 4. Do some collocation statistics (scatterplots) of SSS
 5. Add sea ice to maps